MrOlm/drep/docs/module_descriptions.rst

 OR::

- $ dRep comparison_wf example_workD -g path/to/genomes*.fasta
+ $ dRep compare example_workD -g path/to/genomes*.fasta

 There are two ways of doing the same thing.
 To see a list of available modules, check the help::

-  mattolm@Matts-MacBook-Pro:~/Programs/drep/docs$ dRep -h
+ $ dRep -h

-                  ...::: dRep v0.2.0 :::...
+                ...::: dRep v2.0.0 :::...

   Choose one of the operations below for more detailed help.
-    Example: dRep dereplicate_wf -h
+  Example: dRep dereplicate -h

   Workflows:
-      dereplicate_wf  -> Combine several of the operations below to de-replicate a genome list compare_wf      -> Simply compare a list of genomes
+    dereplicate  -> Combine several of the operations below to de-replicate a genome list compare      -> Simply compare a list of genomes

-    Single opterations:
+  Single operations:
-      filter          -> Filter a genome list based on size, completeness, and/or contamination cluster         -> Compare and cluster a genome list based on MASH and ANIn/gANI adjust          -> Adjust genome clusters
-      choose          -> Choose the best genome from each genome cluster evaluate        -> Evaluate genome de-replication
+    filter          -> Filter a genome list based on size, completeness, and/or contamination cluster         -> Compare and cluster a genome list based on MASH and ANIn/gANI choose          -> Choose the best genome from each genome cluster evaluate        -> Evaluate genome de-replication
-      bonus           -> Other random operations (currently just determine taxonomy) analyze         -> Make figures realted to the above operations; test alternative clustering
+    bonus           -> Other random operations (currently just determine taxonomy) analyze         -> Make figures related to the above operations; test alternative clustering

 Work Directory
 --------------